convexengineering/gpkit/docs/source/gettingstarted.rst

 .. code-block:: python

     # Declare \rho equal to 1.225 kg/m^3.
-    # NOTE: in python string literals backslashes must be doubled
+    # NOTE: in python string literals, backslashes must be doubled
     rho = Variable("\\rho", 1.225, "kg/m^3", "Density of air at sea level")

 In the example above, the key name ``"\rho"`` is for LaTeX printing (described later).
 The unit and description arguments are optional.